Undergraduate Admissions Handbook 2014-15

 Access to HE Diploma

 Applicants are expected to achieve the Access to HE Diploma with Distinctions in all relevant subject units.
-In most instances, an Access to HE Diploma alone is not sufficient preparation to study a Science subject at Cambridge.
+In most instances, an Access to HE Diploma alone is not sufficient preparation to study a Science subject or Economics at Cambridge.
 Applicants may be required to meet additional subject-specific requirements for particular courses at Cambridge.

 International Baccalaureate Diploma Programme

 It is recommended that the full Diploma is obtained.
 Typical offers request an overall score between 40 and 41 out of 45 (including the bonus points from the Theory of Knowledge component and the Extended Essay) and 7,7,6 or 7,7,7 (7 being the highest) in the Higher Level (HL) subjects.
 It is sometimes appropriate to ask for a particular grade in a standard level (SL) specific subject.

 Appendix N contains a helpful International Baccalaureate Diploma Curriculum Content Guide.

 Offers are usually made on the basis of 85% – 90% overall, with 90% being asked for in specific subjects.

 Offers are usually made on the basis of between 16 and 17 out of 20 overall, with 16–17 out of 20 also required in specific subjects.
 Please note that 16-20 is ‘mention très bien’ and 14-15 is ‘mention bien’.
 Appendix J contains information about the English International Option (OIB) of the ‘Bac’.

 Typical offers vary from an overall score of 1.0 to 1.3 (1.0 being the top score).
 Scores of 14 to 15 (15 being the top mark) are usually requested in specific subjects.